Calibrating baryonic effects in cosmic shear with external data in the LSST era: Results

 \subsection{External calibrators for baryonic effects}

 We can use external tracers of the gas distribution in and around haloes to self-calibrate the baryonic parameters, which in turn allows for an improvement in the cosmological constraints extracted from weak lensing analyses.
 Here, we explore the combination of X-ray gas fraction estimates and stacked kSZ measurements, and determine whether this data will be able to match the calibration requirements described in the previous section.
 We will consider two types of datasets.
-First, we will use mock observations compatible with data that already exists or will become available in the near future.
+First, we will use mock observations compatible with data that already exists or will become available in the near future, certainly within the lifetime of LSST and other Stage-IV weak lensing surveys.
 We will also consider more futuristic data, based on larger X-ray samples or more sensitive CMB observations.
 We will refer to these mock datasets as the ``near-term'' and ``long-term'' external calibrators.